-As President of RacingThePlanet Events, Samantha Fanshawe has something of a natural flair for being a citizen of the planet.
+As President of the 4 Deserts Race Series, Samantha Fanshawe has something of a natural flair for being a citizen of the planet.
 She was born to British parents in Peru, and went to school in Pakistan for a few years before the age of 11.

 After graduating from the University of Leeds with a joint honors degree in Maths and Biology she took some time out to see the word, including working in Sydney, Australia, before returning to the United Kingdom for two years in business development of corporate clients in the recruitment industry.
 She was then transferred to Singapore with the same company for a regional management role before moving to Penang in Malaysia and then Hong Kong.

 Along the way she mastered the art of dragon boat racing, competing in Dragon Boat World Championships.
 Sam is an all-around sportswoman, a keen squash player and fan of running, hiking, horse riding and mountain biking.
-It was while in Asia that she took up running a bit more seriously, starting with more than a dozen half-marathons, and then completing the Singapore Marathon, sprint triathlons, adventure races and ultramarathons such as the Hong Kong Oxfam Trailwalker, the Gobi March, Vibram HK 100, and Mongolia Sunrise to Sunset.
+It was while in Asia that she took up running a bit more seriously, starting with more than a dozen half-marathons, and then completing the Singapore Marathon, sprint triathlons, adventure races and ultramarathons such as the Hong Kong Oxfam Trailwalker, Gobi March, Vibram Hong Kong 100 and Mongolia Sunrise to Sunset.

-Sam volunteered in the Gobi March 2005 when it was held in the Turpan Basin in the Xinjiang Autonomous Region of far western China.
-Despite it being the hottest event on record, she fell in love with the spirit of RacingThePlanet and soon came on board as a staff member.
-Sam has been to a total of seventeen RacingThePlanet / 4 Deserts events, in a management capacity.
+Sam volunteered at Gobi March 2005 when it was held in the Turpan Basin in the Xinjiang Autonomous Region of far western China.
+Despite it being the hottest event on record, she fell in love with the spirit of the 4 Deserts and soon came on board as a staff member.
+Sam has been to more than thirty 4 Deserts races in a management capacity.

 Riitta Hanninen's passion for the great outdoors can be traced back to her childhood in the pristine environment of Finland.
 Thousands of lakes and vast forests lying just beyond her doorstep inspired a life of sports and a love of the outdoors.